imanghafoori1/laravel-middlewarize/README.md

 ### Use Cases:

-For better syntax, you better use the `Middlewarable` trait on your class.
+First of all, You should use the `\Imanghafoori\Middlewarize\Middlewarable` trait on your class.

-For example a repository class :
+For example consider a repository class:

 ```php
 class UserRepository